shreyasrivastava0782/Brainwave_Matrix_Intern/README.md

 # Brainwave_Matrix_Intern
-I have developed a clone of an Amazon website using html and CSS
+I have developed a landing page of an Amazon website using html and CSS